Changan Raeton Plus: Volga C40

+In December 2023, the Russian authorities confirmed that the local automotive company GAZ was in talks with a Chinese company to restore another historic car brand at the time - this time the Volga.
+A month later, plans to launch the first range of cars of the new Volga for mid-2024 were confirmed, initially speculating that the Hongqi brand designs of the Chinese company FAW Group would be the basis.
+In March 2024, it was confirmed that another Chinese company, Changan Automobile, would become a technological partner, which had already handed over the first batch for testing in Nizhny Novgorod.
+Finally, the premiere of the new Volga took place in the second half of 2024, presenting three cars based on Changan products: the C40 sedan and the K30 and K40 SUVs.
+A new company has been established for local Russian car production, with the descriptive name Proizvodstvo Legkovych Awtomobilej, assuming that it will reach full capacity in 2025.
+In September 2025, the start of production was postponed to the spring of 2026.
+Eventually, the production did not come into fruition.

 The Volga C40 is a redesigned Changan Raeton Plus for the Russian market and one of the models presented on May 21, 2024.
 The Volga is powered by a 1.5-liter turbocharged engine with 188 hp and 300 Nm of torque, which is mated to a seven-speed dual-clutch transmission.
 Fuel consumption is 6.44 liters per 100 km.
 It is intended to revive the old Volga brand, which was used by GAZ for its executive cars from the 1950s to 2010.
 It was lastly used in 2010 by the Volga Siber.
-Despite its slightly smaller dimensions and much more economical engines, at least compared to the GAZ-31105 Volga, the C40 retains some stylistic cues from the original Volgas, such as being inspired by the GAZ-21 Volga in the grille and front end.
-These cars will be produced by JSC "Production of Passenger Cars" (PLA) company at the site of the Nizhny Novgorod automotive cluster of the GAZ group, which the company rents.
+Despite its slightly smaller dimensions and much more economical engines, at least compared to the GAZ-31105 Volga, the C40 retains some stylistic cues from the original Volgas, such as receiving a new grille inspired by the GAZ-21 Volga.